 Employees who are involved in a car accident on the job should contact an experienced workers’ compensation lawyer in order to ensure compliance with applicable laws and to receive the maximum benefits to which they are entitled.
 We work on a contingency basis, meaning we only accept payment when we secure settlements or win court cases that result in monetary compensation.

 Florida’s worker compensation program enforces strict liability, meaning that injured workers may be eligible for workers’ compensation benefits even when the workers are at fault for the accident.
+If you’re interested in learning more about how do you claim workers’ comp benefits in Florida, visit this page.
 Our company has over 45 years of experience.
 Many of our staff members have previous experience representing insurance companies, giving us valuable insights on commonly-used tactics and mindsets companies use to challenge their liability.